OceanOutcomes/ocean-outcomes/what-we-do/our-work/index.md

 ----

 #####Our Fishery Improvement Work Includes:

-   * The deesign, launch, and implementation of fishery improvement projects
+   * The design, launch, and implementation of fishery improvement projects
    * Supply chain analysis and mapping
    * Traceability and independent observer programs
    * Buyer partnership facilitation